andrewwalker-mn/Condvar/README.md

 **Names: David Ma (maxxx818) and Andrew Walker (walk0655)**

 # Running and Testing the Code:
 A simple make command compiles everything, as does 'make alltests'.
 From there, specific tests are specified below.

-We have 3 tests: locktest, broadcasttest, and the provided uthread-sync-demo-solution.
+Functionality tests are described here, while performance tests are described in writeup.pdf.

 # Functionality Tests:
-Performance tests are described further down in the README.

 ### ./locktest
 Source code in testLockBetter.cpp.